angelinahli/cs230-final-project-datasets/README.md

 ## Datasets

 Click into each of the links below to explore what these different datasets look like.
-If you decide a particular dataset looks interesting, you can download that dataset for personal use by **TODO insert instructions here**.
+If you decide a particular dataset looks interesting, you can download that dataset for personal use by clicking into your desired dataset file (e.g. cs230-final-project-datasets/blue_bikes/bluebikes_201902.csv), and then clicking 'Download' on the right hand side link.
 1. [Blue Bikes](blue_bikes)
 2. [Eviction Lab](eviction_lab)
 3. [MBTA](mbta)